jacquiet/wp_theme_options/README.md

 As mentioned already, Theme Options can be easily configured from a single file - config.xml, found in the root folder of the module.
 Let's example config.xml and show you how to configure it according to your needs.

-First thing you'll notice, when you open config.xml is that the whole configuration is wrapped in a <config> node.
+First thing you'll notice, when you open config.xml is that the whole configuration is wrapped in a '<config>' node.
 This is a must for the config file to work.

-The <config> node contains two required nodes - <module> and <pages>.
-Let's look at <module> first.
+The <config> node contains two required nodes - '<module>' and '<pages>'.
+Let's look at '<module>' first.

 The <module> node contains necessary information for Theme Options to work.
 This includes: